sjaakjules/Vault-Megafauna/project-structure.dissemination.isea.application2.md

 id: 0NF8xsXDfiw3LfwPLvow7
 title: Application2
 desc: ''
-updated: 1635810917515
+updated: 1635812954835
 created: 1635753668273
 ---

+## ISEA Theme Questions

+Possibles not only open up an unfinished world of futures before us, but also presents and pasts behind us.

+The Possible is openness and movement, a horizon of change that unfolds and organizes the world.

+- What does it mean  to be a human now?
+- How do we relate with the non-humans?
+- How do we become bodies in the world?
+- How do we construct and gain knowledge?
+- How to develop the interaction between human and machine?
+- And with the other animals?

 ## Knowing an Endling (Thematic Statement 200-500 words)

 Scientists describe an endling as the last known individual of a species.

 We focus on plants.